Dataset Reports Overview

 For more details see Pivot Tables in Dataset Reports

-- Specify Measure that will be used to calculate values
+- Measure: Specify the Measure that will be used to calculate values

-- Optionally, specify if you want to include Grand Totals for Columns and Rows and if so, determine their formatting
+- Include Grand Totals for: Optionally, specify if you want to include Grand Totals for Columns and Rows and if so, determine their formatting

-There are numerous charting options available by simply dragging-and-dropping one of the Chart icon(s).
-A slide-out will appear from the rights allowing you to select your options.
+There are numerous charting options available by simply dragging-and-dropping one of the Chart icons.

-For details for the various Charts and options available see Creating Charts in Dataset Reporting
+For details about various Charts and options available check Creating Charts in Dataset Reporting article.

-Users can now add blocks of text to your Dataset Reports to make them even more informative and compelling.
+Users can add blocks of text to the Dataset Reports to make them even more informative and compelling.
 To use this option, drag the Text tile to the Report Canvas and add the desired information.

 Some options are: